ManuCutillas/ngx-responsive/README.md

   npm i ngx-responsive --save
 ```

-## If you use Angular 4 in your project install ng2-responsive.
+### If you use Angular 4 in your project use ng2-responsive.

 ```
   npm i ng2-responsive --save